Accommodation · Last updated 2 June 2026

 • Is parking reserved or first-come-first-served?

-• If you don't have parking, what is the nearest public car park and how far is it from the hotel?
+• If you do not have on-site parking, what is the nearest public car park and how far is it from the hotel?

 • Is there a height or size restriction on the parking?